maelos-software/ai-bookmarks/README.md

 ## Configuration

 ### Organization Settings

+**Organization Modes**:
+- **Use Existing Folders**: When enabled, AI only assigns bookmarks to your existing folders and can leave bookmarks in their current location if they don't fit well (no new folders created)
+- **Remove Empty Folders**: Automatically clean up empty folders after reorganization (enabled by default)

+**Organization Behavior**:
 - **Auto-Organize New Bookmarks**: Categorize bookmarks automatically as you add them (disabled by default)
 - **Remember Previous Organization**: Control how previously organized bookmarks are handled:
+  - **Always** (Default): Skip previously organized bookmarks in all operations to preserve manual changes
-  - **Only During "Organize All"** (Recommended): Skip previously organized bookmarks when using "Organize All", but always reorganize when you explicitly select specific folders
+  - **Only During "Organize All"**: Skip during full organization, but always reorganize when selecting specific folders
-  - **Always Remember**: Skip previously organized bookmarks in all operations (both "Organize All" and specific folder selection)
-  - **Never Remember**: Always reorganize all bookmarks regardless of previous organization
+  - **Never**: Always reorganize all bookmarks regardless of previous organization

+**Folder Selection**:
 - **System Folders**: Choose which root folders to organize (Bookmarks Bar, Other Bookmarks, Mobile Bookmarks)
-- **Saved Tabs**: Optionally include browser-generated "Saved Tabs" folders (disabled by default)
+- **Saved Tabs**: Optionally include browser-generated "Saved Tabs" folders (disabled by default - Vivaldi-specific)
-- **Custom Ignore List**: Specify additional folders to skip
+- **Custom Ignore List**: Specify additional folders to skip by name

 ### Bookmark Categories
 Customize the 25 default categories to match your needs.
 Default categories include: